nutanix-japan/Consolidated_Storage_Bootcamp_Material/files_manager/files_manager.rst

 #.
 Read the information on enabling the Files Manager and click **Enable Files**

 #.
-In the Enable Service dialog box, click **Enable**
+In the Enable Service dialog box, click **Enable** (if not already enabled)

 Unable to see any new features (Data Protection)?

 Upgrading Files Manager in LCM might help.
 See the section below to upgrade Files Manager in LCM.

 Upgrading Files Manager
 ------------------------